-This will run a bash shell, and you can do whatever you want - install RPM packages, inspect the system, check error logs, make backups using mysqldump.
-Only keep in mind that all data that is not stored under /data is stored in the main image, and the main image will be removed on restart/upgrades.
+This will run a bash shell, and you can do whatever you want - install RPM packages, inspect the system, check error logs, make backups using mysqldump (see Backing up).

+Keep in mind that all data that is not stored under /data is stored in the main image, and the main image will be removed on restart/upgrades.